Latin Teacher Toolbox

 Should I be correcting others?

+Not unless they ask.
+Please treat others with respect and don't correct unless you're actually confused about meaning.
+Correction doesn't help and it can hurt.
+What if I want to be corrected though?
 Use the WAYK "accent adjustment" gesture and the host will understand.
 It looks like what the pleasant bearded man is doing in the picture to the right.
-Some spoken Latinists tend to use it for general correction and not just pronunciation.
+Some spoken Latinists tend to use it for general correction and not just pronunciation. |

 Are these recorded?